How we raise puppies

 Day 21 - 28

 A new object is introduced to the whelping box for a few hours each day.
 We aim for a diversity of materials, textures, sounds.
 The pups are very curious and tend to explore readily.
+They have not yet reached the first fear period.

 Day 28